syncfusion-content/blazor-docs/blazor/chip/customization.md

 ---
 layout: post
 title: Customization in Blazor Chip Component | Syncfusion
-description: Checkout and learn here all about Customization in Syncfusion Blazor Chip component and much more.
+description: Checkout and learn here all about Customization in the Syncfusion Blazor Chip component and much more.
 platform: Blazor
 control: Chip
 documentation: ug